bgoldman/equio/README.md

 # equio

-What if we had a smart contract that people send ETH to and then receive tokens back in proportion to their ETH contributions This smart contract is what makes the investment on the group’s behalf in the ETH depositied
+smart contract that people send ETH to and then receive tokens back in proportion to their ETH contributions This smart contract is what makes the investment on the group’s behalf in the ETH depositied

 Use this as a template, remove the fee, and make it generic